scardo02/scardo02/README.md

 - 👋 Hi, I’m @scardo02
 - 👀 I’m interested in Electronic and Software
-- 🌱 I’m currently learning Android Studio
+- 🌱 I’m currently learning
 - 📫 How to reach me: plz no
 - 😄 Pronouns: He/Him